Comparing Sequential Forecasters: Experiments

-In terms of the inferential conclusions based on 1-day forecasts, we find from the 90\% CSs that IDR forecasts are found to outperform both HCLR and HCLR\_ 1-day forecasts for Brussels, and that HCLR forecasts outperform HCLR\_ forecasts for Frankfurt and Zurich, but we do not find significant differences at other locations between other pairs.
-Our e-values (with a threshold at 10) also lead to the same conclusions, and they also more clearly visualize at which point in time is one forecaster first found to outperform the other and how that pattern changes (e.g., when comparing IDR to HCLR\_ for Brussels, IDR is found to be better as early as 2012, and it also shows the period between late 2012 and late 2015 where it is no longer found to be better, before eventually regaining evidence favoring IDR starting 2016).
+Based on these results, we find from the 90\% EB CSs that IDR forecasts are found to outperform both HCLR and HCLR\_ 1-day forecasts for Brussels and that HCLR forecasts outperform HCLR\_ forecasts for Frankfurt and Zurich, but we do not find significant differences at other locations between other pairs.
+The e-processes (thresholded at 20) lead to the same conclusions, and they clearly visualize at which point in time is one forecaster first found to outperform the other and how that pattern changes.
+For example, when comparing IDR to HCLR\_ for Brussels, IDR is found to be better as early as 2012, and it also shows the period between late 2012 and late 2015 where it is no longer found to be better, before eventually regaining evidence favoring IDR starting 2016.

-When we compare our e-values for the weak null $H_0^\sfw$ with the e-values for the strong null $H_0^\sfs$ provided by \citet{henzi2021valid} (Figure 3), we find that e-values for the strong null are large whenever e-values for the weak null are also large, but not vice versa.
-Specifically, the comparisons of IDR against HCLR\_ and HCLR against HCLR\_ in Frankfurt are only found to have strong evidence against the strong null, but not the weak null.
-This is consistent with our previous discussion in Section~\ref{sec:eprocess} that the strong null implies the weak null and thus is easier to ``reject'' (or gather more evidence against), although rejecting the weak null is more informative as it provides a cumulative comparison over time.
-For example, in Frankfurt, we can infer we only have strong evidence that IDR has outperformed HCLR\_ \emph{at some point in time} between 2012 and 2017, but we do not have sufficient evidence that IDR has outperformed HCLR\_ \emph{on a typical day} in the same time period.
+When we compare the sub-exponential e-processes for the weak null $\calH_0^\sfw$ with the e-processes for the strong null $\calH_0^\sfs$, which are drawn in Figure 3 of \citet{henzi2021valid}, we find that e-processes for the strong null are large whenever e-processes for the weak null are also large, but not vice versa.
+For example, the comparison of IDR against HCLR\_ in Frankfurt is only found to have strong evidence against the strong null, but not the weak null.
+This is consistent with our previous discussion in Section~\ref{sec:eprocess} that the strong null implies the weak null and thus is easier to ``reject'' (or gather evidence against).
+For example, in Frankfurt, we can infer we only have strong evidence that IDR has outperformed HCLR\_ \emph{at some point in time} between 2012 and 2017, but we do not have sufficient evidence that IDR has outperformed HCLR\_ \emph{on average} in the same time period.